Seattle to Portland Bicycle Classic

 The Seattle to Portland, or STP, is an annual one- or two-day supported bicycle ride from Seattle, Washington, to Portland, Oregon, in the United States.
 The STP "is considered one of the 10 biggest recreational bicycle rides in the country, drawing riders from across the nation and from other nations", and has been operating since 1979.
 The ride is organized by the Cascade Bicycle Club.
 It is approximately 206 mi in length.
 Most riders complete the distance in two days; however, 1854 of the nearly 8000 riders attempted to ride in one day (2018).

 About

 The ride takes place on the second or third weekend in July mostly on country roads, avoiding Interstate 5 (the freeway between the cities).
 The Cascade Bicycle Club describes the 2006 route as "pretty flat with the “Big Hill” coming at the 45-mile mark.
 It's a mile long with about a 7 percent grade. ...
 The majority of the ride is on beautiful, rolling rural roads".
 In 2005 approximately 30 mi of the 202 mi were considered uphill with a combined ascent of approximately 2000 ft.

 The official midpoint is in Centralia, Washington, on the campus of Centralia College.
 Amenities include overnight accommodations, showers, first aid, chiropractic and massage, bicycle repair and storage, food and drink vendors, pancake feed and breakfast to go, live music, and a beer garden.
+The twin city of Chehalis is used as an overflow option to Centralia.